rishiqwerty/notes_drf/README.md

     ```
         python manage.py runserver <Port>
     ```
-- Now Server can be accessable at localhost:\<port>
+- Now Server can be accessible at localhost:\<port>

 **Testing**
 - From backend with python virtual env being active run following command